| |

 WHO MAY ENTER?

-This bee is for U.S. students currently enrolled in grades 3-5.
+This bee is for students in North America currently enrolled in grades 3-5.
 We welcome students from public, private and parochial schools, as well as home-schooled students.
 You do NOT need your school's permission to compete.

 SPONSORS